Angle Grinder Side Handle: Why It Matters for Control, Safety, and Comfort

 Enhanced Maneuverability Control

-• Promotes smoother movements for accurate cuts
+• Promotes smoother, more accurate cuts

 Ergonomic Design: Reducing Fatigue With the Side Handle